 The Investor Relations Department is responsible for shareholder communications and welcomes shareholder inquiries about PC Connection, either by telephone or in writing.
-The Annual Report filings with the U.S. Securities and Exchange Commission as well as general information can be obtained upon written request to the address below or by visiting the PC Connection website at www.pcconnection.com:
+The Annual Report filings with the S. Securities and Exchange Commission as well as general information can be obtained upon written request to the address below or by visiting the PC Connection website at www.pcconnection.com:

-Investor Relations PC Connection, Inc. 730 Milford Road Merrimack, NH 03054-4631 (603) 683-2322
+Investor Relations PC Connection, Inc. 730 Milford Road Merrimack, NH 03054-4631 (603) 683-2505

-In the early 1980s, the PC Connection raccoon mascot made his (official) debut in PC magazines everywhere.
+In the early 1980s, the PC Connection raccoon mascot made his (officia debut in computer magazines everywhere.
 The raccoon symbolized adaptability, innovativeness, and tenacity-traits that underlie PC Connection's remarkable success.
 Today, PC Connection is one of the nation's largest and most respected providers of a full range of information technology solutions to business, government, healthcare, and education markets.

-©2014 PC Connection, Inc. All rights reserved.
+©2015 PC Connection, Inc. All rights reserved.
 PC Connection, GovConnection, MacConnection, MoreDirect, and the raccoon characters are registered trademarks of PC Connection, Inc. or its subsidiaries.

 This Annual Report contains forward-looking statements as that term is defined in the Private Securities Litigation Reform Act of 1995.
 When used in this Annual Report, the words "should," "will," "expects," "anticipates," "believe," "predict," and similar expressions are intended to identify such forward-looking statements.
-Such forward-looking statements are subject to risks and ${\sf uncertainties}$ , which could cause actual results to differ materially from those anticipated.
-Such risks and ${\sf uncertainties}$ include, but are not limited to, the Company's future capital needs and resources, fluctuations in customer demand, intensity of competition from other vendors, timing and acceptance of new product introductions, delays or difficulties in programs designed to increase sales and profitability, general economic and industry conditions, and other risks set forth in the Company's filings with the Securities and Exchange Commission, and the information set forth herein should be read in light of such risks.
+Such forward-looking statements are subject to risks and uncertainties, which could cause actual results to differ materially from those anticipated.
+Such risks and uncertainties include, but are not limited to, the Company's future capital needs and resources, fluctuations in customer demand, intensity of competition $from \ other \ vendors, timing \ and \ acceptance \ of \ new \ product introductions, \ delays \ or \ difficultie \quad in \ programs \ designed \ to \ increase$ sales and profitability, general economic and industry conditions, and other risks set forth in the Company's filings with the Securities and Exchange Commission, and the information set forth herein should be read in light of such risks.
 In addition, any $forward-looking\ statements\ represent\ the\ Company's\ estimates\ only\ as\ of\ the\ date\ of\ this\ Annual\ Report\ and\ should\ not\ be\ relied$ upon as representing the Company's estimates as of any subsequent date.
-While the Company may elect to update forward-lookingstatements at some point in the future, the Company specifically disclaims any obligation to do so, even if its estimates change
+While the Company may elect to update forward-looking the company may elect to update forward-looking the company may elect to update for ward-looking the company may elect tstatements at some point in the future, the Company specifically disclaims any obligation to do so, even if it estimates change